lab-lab/nndb/README.md

 Please also make sure to install the Freesurfer software: https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall

-The preprocessing scripts can be found in the preprocessing_files folder.
+The preprocessing scripts can be found in the fmri_preprocessing folder.